Chart Color Schemes

 Wy Yung shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-A substantial 24.9% of the population actively pursues formal education.
-This includes 9.5% in primary education, 7.0% in secondary education, and 1.5% pursuing tertiary education.
+A total of 24.9% of the population is actively engaged in formal education, including 9.5% in primary, 7.0% in secondary, and 1.5% in tertiary education.

 Frequently Asked Questions - Education